exercism/blog/posts/solving-parallel-letter-frequency-elixir-part-3-benchmarking-code.md

 ["hello", "hello", "hello"]
 ```

-The `duplicates` variable is set from the first command line argument from [`System.argv/0`](https://hexdocs.pm/elixir/System.html#argv/0), so I was able to vary the size of `texts` by changing its value.

-For example, I could set `duplicates` to `1` by running:
+The `duplicates` variable is set from the first command line argument to the script by using [`System.argv/0`](https://hexdocs.pm/elixir/System.html#argv/0), so you can vary the size of `texts` by changing its value.
+For example, you could set `duplicates` to `1` by running:

 ```shell
 $ mix run benchmark.exs 1